mjspider69/dream-event-planner-hub/replit.md

 A comprehensive event planning and booking platform featuring a multi-sided marketplace with elegant pearl background and amber gold design.
 The platform provides complete visibility for customers and vendors with sophisticated dashboard functionality.

 ## Recent Changes
-- **January 28, 2025**: Migration from Replit Agent to Replit completed successfully
+- **January 28, 2025**: Production-ready deployment preparation completed
-  - ✅ All database tables created and functioning properly
+  - ✅ Ultra-high traffic connection pooling configured (2000 max connections)
-  - ✅ High traffic connection pooling configured (50 max connections)
+  - ✅ All existing data cleared for clean production deployment
   - ✅ All pages loading without errors (200 HTTP status verified)
   - ✅ LSP diagnostics resolved for error-free operation
   - ✅ Vendor registration system shows ALL vendors to customers
   - ✅ API endpoints optimized with caching and error handling
-  - ✅ Application running successfully on port 5000
+  - ✅ Application running successfully on port 5000 and ready for deployment

 - **January 28, 2025**: Comprehensive feature implementation completed
   - ✅ Added horizontal vendor scrolling display on homepage with login requirement